 Drawing the pear shaped figure.

 The pear shaped figure is considered to be the most common shape associated with the female figure.
 Unlike the Hour glass, Banana or Apple It is usually defined by having narrower shoulders, smaller bust and defined waist, with broader hips, a rounder bum and wider thighs.
-Famous examples of women who are said to have a pear shaped figure are singer and actress Jennifer Lopez, Beyonce Knowles, Shakira, Kristin Davis and Rihanna.
+Famous examples of women who are said to have a pear-shaped figure are a singer and actress Jennifer Lopez, Beyonce Knowles, Shakira, Kristin Davis and Rihanna.

 Setting out the Pear shape silhouette.

 - General characteristics of a Pear shaped female.

 - Broader hips.